-Countries may also set tariffs as a retaliation technique if they think that a trading partner has not played by the rules.
-For example, if France believes that the United States has allowed its wine producers to cal its domestically produced sparkling wines "Champagne" (a name specific to the Champagne region of France) for too long, it may levy a tariff on imported meat from the United States.
+Barriers are also employed by developed countries to protect certain industries that are v.
+Retaliation partner has not played by the rules.
+For example, if France believes that the United States has allowed its wine producers to call its domestically produced sparkling wines "Champagne" (a name specific to the Champagne region of France) for too long, it may levy a tariff on imported meat from the United States.
 If the U.S. agrees to crack down on the improper labeling, France is likely to stop its retaliation.
 Retaliation can also be employed if a trading partner goes against the government's foreign policy objectives.